 Once that ransomware is installed, there's not always an immediate attack.
 In fact, it can take between 60 to 100 days for anything to happen; sometimes even longer.
-That's for a number of reasons.
+That's for several reasons.

 Firstly, the longer a hacker lurks within your network, the harder it is for you to detect them.
 Usually, hackers enter through one device that's connected to a network.
-Then they investigate your network for other weaknesses.
-Better for them to have control over as many devices as they can.
-They can also make it virtually impossible to kick them out once the attack has started.
+Then they investigate your network for other weaknesses; better for them to have control over as many devices as they can.
+This can make it virtually impossible to kick them out once the attack has started.

-This is what makes ransomware so difficult to deal with.
+That's what makes ransomware so difficult to deal with.
 And it's why prevention is always better than cure.

 You need to be aware of the signs of a hacker in your network.
-Both you and your IT support partner should look out for them:
+Both you and your IT support partner should look out for:

-- Unexpected new administrators appearing on your network - Software being disabled - New software being downloaded - Remote access sessions lasting for days at a time
+- Unexpected new administrators appearing on your network - Software being disabled - New software being downloaded - · Remote access sessions lasting for days at a time

-Of course there are many technical things to look for; but that will give you a good start.
+Of course there are many other technical things to look for, but that will give you a good start.

-A good IT support partner will always recommend everyone in your business has regular cyber-security training.
-After all, your people are your first line of defence from cyber-attack.
+A good IT support partner will always recommend everyone in your business has regular cyber security training.
+After all, your people are your first line of defence from cyber attack.
 Software alone won't offer a good level of protection.
 You need software and humans.

-Understand this, though: You can never be 100% protected from malware, ransomware, and other forms of attack.
-That's impossible, because it's a non-stop game where the criminals are always inventing something new, and the data security world has to catch up.
+It's important to understand this: You can never be 100% protected from malware, ransomware, and other forms of attack.
+That's impossible, because it's a non-stop game where the criminals are always inventing something new, and the data security world must catch up.

-It is possible to be 99.99% protected; but you may be surprised to learn that we don't always agree with going that far.
+It is possible to be 99.99% protected, but you may be surprised to learn that we don't always agree with going that far.

-You see, when you lock down everything to make your data security watertight, what you can inadvertently do is frustrate and annoy your staff.
+You see, when you lock down everything to make your data security watertight, what you can accidentally do is frustrate and annoy your staff.
 They'll have lots of extra layers of protection to go through, more steps in an already busy workload, and more to remember.

-And what that means in the real world is that they'll skip steps, and look for ways to bypass security.
-Which actually puts your business more at risk.
+What that means in the real world is that they'll skip steps and look for ways to bypass security.
+Which puts your business at greater risk.

 Think of it like a door to an office.
-If you have seven big locks and a biometric scan just to open it, eventually, people will get frustrated and just prop the door open!
+If you have seven big locks and a biometric scan just to open it, eventually people will get frustrated and just prop the door open!

-So to take away the frustration and hassle, we tend to use what we call "blended security".
-Where we pull together several products and services, which work together to protect you.
+To remove the frustration and hassle, we use what's called "blended security".
+We combine several products and services, which work together to protect you.
 It means fewer codes and passwords for your people, and a better level of security for your data.

-And the greatest part is that every blend will be different, depending on the business it's for.
+And the clever part is that every blend will be different, depending on the business it's for.
 That way we can customise security perfectly for each client, based on their specific requirements.